Stock investment is like rocket science to some people, whereas, it’s as easy as it could be if you know how stock actually works.

 What many of these books failed to do is explaining stuff like how skill relates to luck, how powerful are large numbers, and the nature of risk to expect.
 Below are 5 stock investment books to read that can inspire you.

-Written by Philip Fisher – a world renowned stock investor, Common Stocks and Uncommon Profits is one of the best books on stock investment you should read.
+Written by Philip Fisher – a famous stock investor, Common Stocks and Uncommon Profits is one of the best books on stock investment you should read.

 The book laid out fifteen things that a successful investor should look for in his or her common stock investments.

-Stocks for the Long Run is another book on investing you should consider to read.
+Stocks for the Long Run is another book you should consider reading especially when it comes to investing in stocks and growing your wealth.

-Written by Jeremy Siegel, the book offers solid strategies for long-term investment success.
+The book is written by Jeremy Siegel and it offers solid strategies for long-term investment success.

 #5].
 How Markets Fail

-Written by John Cassidy, How Markets Fail: The Logic of Economic Calamities is another really interesting book on stock investment that can inspire you.
+Written by John Cassidy, How Markets Fail: The Logic of Economic Calamities is a powerful and really interesting book on stock investment that can inspire you.

 The book tries to show us the other side of the stock market which includes stock market bubbles, glaring inequality, credit crunches.